ahmedbodi/fairbrix-0.8-coincontrol/README.md

-Fairbrix is an older, more primitive version of Litecoin.
+Fairbrix is the second oldest scrypt based cryptocoin.
  - scrypt as a proof of work scheme
  - 5 minute block targets
  - 25 coins per block (constant forever)
  - 2016 blocks (1 week) to retarget difficulty

-This version (Fairbrix 0.8.3.7beta) is based on Litecoin version 'exp-0.8.3.7-cc' (Coin Control).
+This version (Fairbrix 0.8.3.7beta) is based on Litecoin version 'exp-0.8.3.7-cc'.

 Litecoin is a lite version of Bitcoin using scrypt as a proof of work scheme.
  - 2.5 minute block targets